MicrosoftDocs/sql-docs/azure-sql/database/transparent-data-encryption-byok-cross-tenant.md

 ## Remarks

-- For a server with an existing key vault key, changing the **Identity** option in the Azure portal to use the multi-tenant application under **Federated client identity** can cause an error if the multi-tenant application hasn't been added to the key vault access policy with the required key vault permissions (*Get, Wrap Key, Unwrap Key*).
-To get the **Federated client identity** to work with the new multi-tenant application, the existing key vault key must be removed from the **Transparent data encryption** menu.
-Select **Service-managed key**, and apply the changes.
-The new multi-tenant application can then be added to the access policy of the key vault.
-Set the multi-tenant application as the **Federated client identity** in the **Identity** menu.
-Then set the CMK key in the **Transparent data encryption** menu.
+- If the multi-tenant application hasn't been added to the key vault access policy with the required permissions (*Get, Wrap Key, Unwrap Key*), selecting it as the Identity option in the Azure portal may cause an error.
+To fix this, the existing key vault key must be removed from the **Transparent data encryption** menu and replaced with **Service-managed key**.
+After this, the new multi-tenant application can be added to the access policy of the key vault.
+Lastly, the multi-tenant application must be set as the **Federated client identity** in the **Identity** menu, and the CMK key must be set in the **Transparent data encryption** menu.

 ## Next steps